robertsoli/HR_Analysis/notebook/HR_Analysis.md

 Should higher working hours be a strong indicator of poor performance evaluation scores, we would expect to see a cluster of employees in the lower performance bins over the 160 hours per month mark, but that is not the case :

-  - There is a cluster of employees with performance evaluations between 40 and 60%, when working between 140 to 150 hours per month.
+  - There is a cluster of employees with low performance evaluations between 40 and 60%, when working between 130 to 150 hours per month and on average are being assigned too few projects.
-  - There is a cluster of employees with performance evaluations between 80 and 100%, when working between 240 to 260 hours per month.
+  - There is a cluster of employees with high performance evaluations between 80 and 100%, when working between 240 to 260 hours per month and on average are being assigned 3, 4 or 5 projects.

-Overall, it seems that employees working more than 160 hours per month are getting higher evaluation scores, this may be due to the following reasons:

- - The majority of employees in this evaluation bracket are working between 3 and 5 projects.
- - The company places a high value on employees who work more than the standard amount, thus the higher performance scores for employees working in excess of 160 hours per month.
- - Employees may be paid overtime, resulting in higher motivation to work longer hours monthly at a high level of performance.

 ---